Sasquatch9228/SH1MMER-Rehost/README.md

 If `chrome://version` is blocked, you can search up your Chromebook's model name on [chrome100](https://chrome100.dev) and see what board it corresponds to. **DO NOT DOWNLOAD A RECOVERY IMAGE FROM [chrome100](https://chrome100.dev), IT WILL NOT WORK.**

-If your board name is in the list below, great!
+If your Chromebook board name is in the list below, great!
 Find the RAW RMA shim corresponding to your board online.
 We can no longer provide raw RMA shims due to legal reasons. [**More information here**](https://discord.gg/egWXwEDWKP).

 ambassador, brask, brya, clapper, coral, corsola, dedede, enguarde, glimmer,